sasalatart/quizory/README.md

 You should now be able to access http://localhost:5173 and explore the app.

 You can also access Grafana via http://localhost:3000, and login with admin/admin credentials.

+### Configuring

+This project relies on [viper][viper] for configuration management.
+You may find the configuration file in `config/config.yaml`, and exposed to Go via `config/config.go`.

 ### Testing